-1. Traditionally, Combat Arms has been largest group.
-As we move out of large-scale military conflicts, we may see a rise in non-combat arms, or combat support, medical and administrative positions rise.
-Many will not be combat veterans of the Iraq/Afghanistan campaigns, which have a distinctive small-unit focus by their nature.
-Therefore, in addition to the skills listed below, these Soldiers will likely have a broad leadership skillset and staff planning skills (soft skills) that would be a tremendous asset to any organization.

-Soldiers in combat arms comprise 37% of this quarter's separating population.
+- 1. Traditionally, Combat Arms has been largest group.
+As we move out of the Global War on Terror conflicts many will not be combat veterans of the Iraq/Afghanistan campaigns; which have a distinctive small-unit focus by their nature.
+Therefore, in addition to the skills listed below, these Soldiers will likely have a broad leadership skillset and staff planning skills (soft skills) that would be a tremendous asset to any organization. - 2.
+Soldiers in combat arms comprise 42% (58/477) of this quarter's transitioning population.

-Infantry Member or leader who individually employs small arms/heavy anti-armor weapons in support of combat operations.
-Armor Member or leader who employs main battle tanks or cavalry fighting vehicles in combat operations and performs reconnaissance and security.
-Field Artillery Operate or supervise high technology cannon artillery weapons, automated tactical data systems, intelligence activities, target processing, radar operations, artillery surveying operations, or meteorological observation.
+Infantry (52) Member or leader who individually employs small arms/heavy anti-armor weapons in support of combat operations.
+Armor (4) Member or leader who employs main battle tanks or cavalry fighting vehicles in combat operations and performs reconnaissance and security.
+Field Artillery (2) Operate or supervise high technology cannon artillery weapons, automated tactical data systems, intelligence activities, target processing, radar operations, artillery surveying operations, or meteorological observation.